AnselJ38/Electra/README.md

 6. **Access the Application:**

-Open your browser and navigate to http://127.0.0.1:5000 to start using Werego.
+Open your browser and navigate to http://127.0.0.1:5000 to start using Electra.

 ## Usage

-Start the Application: Launch the Werego application.
+Start the Application: Launch the Electra application.

 Search for Charging Stations: Use the search feature to find charging stations near you.